Choosing the Right GitOps Tool: Argo CD vs. Flux CD

 Multi-tenancy in Argo CD

-• Argo CD architecture supports multitenancy natively.
+• Argo CD architecture supports multi tenancy natively.
 But it isn't available on the core package for users who don't want to use such a feature or do not have the need.
+To use Multi Tenancy you need to install the multi-tenancy package for ArgoCD

 • Argo CD supports RBAC and SSO natively, which is crucial to limit resource operations by different users on the same cluster.
-It is the primary requirement to enable.
-Multi-tenancy.
+It is the primary requirement to enable Multi-tenancy.

 Similarities in Deployment Strategies

 • Both tools provide essential metrics like CPU and throughout data for validating canary or blue-green releases.
-Argo and Flux support a range of metrics analysis, such as Prometheus, Datadog, and New Relic.
+ArgoCD and FluxCD support a range of metrics analysis, such as Prometheus, Datadog, and New Relic.

 • While these deployment strategies are possible, assessing a release before deployment into production requires understanding the new releases' behavior in a real-time environment.
 APM data is essential to perform behavior analysis enabled by CRDs in ArgoCD.
 Bit Flux CD lacks a feature to provide a detailed assessment of new releases.
 This allows Argo CD to be proactive and detect new releases before significant issues are seen in production.